MADIHA AIJAZ: THESE SILENCES ARE ALL THE WORDS

 9 FEBRUARY 2018 – 22 APRIL 2018

-Madiha Aijaz’s first solo show in the UK centres around the Pakistan-based artist’s most recent work exploring the public libraries of Karachi.
+Madiha Aijaz’s first solo show in the UK centred around the Pakistan-based artist’s most recent work exploring the public libraries of Karachi.
 From an historic Theosophical library to venues that house a community hall and library, Aijaz sees these spaces as a lens to view the changing landscape of Karachi.
-Pakistan’s most populous city, Karachi is also the country’s most linguistically, ethnically and religiously diverse.
+Pakistan’s most populous city Karachi is also the country’s most linguistically, ethnically and religiously diverse.

 The central film work, titled These Silences Are All the Words, 2017, focuses on the Bedil Library – named after the famed poet from the state of Bihar in undivided India.
 The librarians and the library’s users reflect on the city outside the library’s walls and the shift of language from Urdu and its poetic and literary history, to the current prevalence of English in the postcolonial environment.